DavidTimms/loxdown/notes/static-typechecker.md

     - [X] Allow assignment to unnarrowed type.
   - [ ] Add a `Never` type to allow expression statements to be impassable and reflect impossible narrowings.
   - [ ] Add generics.
+    - [X] Extend grammar definitions.
+    - [ ] Add generics to AST.
+    - [ ] Implement parsing.
+    - [ ] Represent generics in typechecker classes.
+    - [ ] Error if type parameters are not provided when a generic type is used.
+    - [ ] Implement type checking within generic functions.
+    - [ ] Implement type checking within generic classes.
+    - [ ] Implement calls to generics with explicitly provided type parameters.
+    - [ ] Integrate generic types with type algebra.
+    - [ ] Add type inference for calls to generics.
+    - [ ] Add subtype constraints for generics.